refayathaque/glowing-engine/README.md

 Thu Jan 18 2022

 - Goals for today: get back into React development by creating a reusable modal for the storage crud app, create a flow chart to organize work streams and other ideas ✅, email out creative brief to Sakina ✅.

+Fri Jan 21 2022

+- I will aim to publish my first blog post for `somtum.io`.
+For now, it will reside on Medium, but when the company website is somewhat ready I'll post it over there as well.
+  - To maintain focus, I will NOT build out the Firestore CRUD app API in parallel, I will look at the existing `prototype-b` infra code and the associated image and write the blog post based on those files.